sfc-gh-mcharpentier/tko-data-engineering/README.md

 # Data Engineering with Snowpark
-TESTThis repository contains a hands-on lab for data engineering in Snowflake with Snowpark!
+This repository contains a hands-on lab for data engineering in Snowflake with Snowpark!
 Here is an overview of what we'll build in this lab:

 <img src="images/demo_overview.png" width=800px>